Italian, B.A.

 Careers

 As a humanistic program in the liberal arts, Italian is not designed to be directly vocational.
 Italian prepares students to access a wide array of rewarding and unique careers, including those related to international business, travel, journalism, ministry, diplomacy, banking, science fields, the arts, and education.
-The federal government employs graduates with advanced foreign-language skills in organizations including the National Security Agency, the Central Intelligence Agency, the U.S. Information Agency, and the Department of Labor.
+The federal government employs graduates with advanced world language skills in organizations including the National Security Agency, the Central Intelligence Agency, the U.S. Information Agency, and the Department of Labor.
 Students with degrees in the humanities are also particularly successful applicants to graduate and professional schools, such as law, business, and medicine.

 Opportunities for Graduate Studies